Species discrimination

 To facilitate the study of click rate based communication, feeding behaviour etc., the F-POD app now generates smoothed values for the sequences of inter-click intervals in trains.

-This image shows the unsmoothed version of the same data.
+This image shows the unsmoothed version of the same data as above.